VictorValar/python-tiktok-events-api/README.md

 Please reference the TikTok Events API documentation for more information on the API and the data it accepts and requires: https://ads.tiktok.com/marketing_api/docs?id=1741601162187777.

 ## Disclaimer
-This library is in beta 0.1.0.
+This library is in beta.
 Feedback and contributions are welcome.

 ## Installing